 Findings of fact must be based on the study and testimony presented including all written material and staff reports.
 The recommendation must be based on the declaration, not based on any proposed uses of the site.
+All of the testimony, a copy of the study and this memo along with any other information presented at the hearing should be entered into the record of the hearing.

-If the Regional Planning Commission concludes that the area in question meets the definition of blighted and substandard and supports such conclusion with findings of fact they should move to recommend approval of the declaration as blighted and substandard based on the facts presented and identified at this meeting.
+The Regional Planning Commission concluded that the area in question meets the definition of blighted and substandard and supports such conclusion with findings of fact.
+They recommend approval of the declaration as blighted and substandard based on the facts presented, identified and discussed at their meeting.